core-wg/cacheable-oscore/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# End-to-End Protected and Cacheable Responses for the Constrained Application Protocol (CoAP) using Group Object Security for Constrained RESTful Environments (Group OSCORE)
+# End-to-End Protected and Cacheable CoAP Responses using Group Object Security for Constrained RESTful Environments (Group OSCORE)

 This is the working area for the IETF [CORE Working Group](https://datatracker.ietf.org/group/core/documents/) Internet-Draft, "End-to-End Protected and Cacheable Responses for the Constrained Application Protocol (CoAP) using Group Object Security for Constrained RESTful Environments (Group OSCORE)".